gep13/gep13/input/blog/helping-out-friends-and-families.md

 Title: Helping out friends and families
 Published: 28/9/2010
 Tags:
-- General
+- general
-- LogMeIn
+- logmein
-- Remote Assistance
+- remote assistance
-- ShowMeWhatsWrong
+- showmewhatswrong
 ---

 For a long time, I have been an avid user of logmein, and I love it!!